Getting a Handle on Hanger

 Emotional granularity, or the ability to precisely identify and label emotional states, can help mitigate hanger’s effects (Kashdan et al., 2015).
 When you can recognize, “I’m not mad, I’m frustrated and hungry,” you give yourself a chance to regulate more effectively.
 This cognitive reframing recruits the prefrontal cortex, reestablishing control and allowing for more constructive behavior.
 Maybe eat an apple, rather than pick a fight.

-Ultimately, hanger is not a personal flaw – it’s a physiological reminder of our mind-body unity.
+Hanger is not a personal flaw – it’s a physiological reminder of mind-body unity.
 Our emotions are not detached from our biology; they are constructed through it.
 As Barrett (2017) notes, the brain’s primary job is not to think, but to regulate the body.
+To read and incorporate physical signals and move toward allostasis (definition).
 Emotions like hanger are signals, not defects.
 They tell us something about what our body needs.

-In a world that often prizes productivity over self-care, listening to these signals is a simple act of intelligence.
+In a world that often prizes productivity over self-care, listening to these signals is an act of intelligence.
 A snack, a pause, or a good meal can restore not only your blood sugar but supports your empathy, patience, and sense of calm.

-So the next time you feel that rising tide of irritability before dinner, don’t suppress it – work to understand it.
-Feed your body, and your brain will follow.
+So the next time you feel that rising tide of irritability before dinner, don’t suppress it – get aware, work to understand, then make an intentional choice.

 References